Capture of Liège (1702)

 The capture of Liège took place between 13 and 31 October of 1702 during the War of the Spanish Succession.
-It formed part of the Grand Alliance's campaign to secure the Meuse valley.
-Anglo-Dutch forces under the Duke of Marlborough occupied the city without resistance on 15 October, but the Citadel of Liège and the Chartreuse fort continued to be held by Bourbon troops from France, Spain, the Bishopric of Liège, and the Electorate of Cologne.
+It formed part of the Grand Alliance's campaign to secure the Dutch borders and capture the Meuse valley.
+Anglo-Dutch forces under the Duke of Marlborough and Earl of Athlone occupied the city without resistance on 15 October, but the Citadel of Liège and the Chartreuse fort continued to be held by Bourbon troops from France, Spain, the Bishopric of Liège, and the Electorate of Cologne.

 After a week of intense bombardment and assaults directed by the Dutch engineer Menno van Coehoorn, the citadel capitulated on 23 October, followed by the surrender of the Chartreuse on 31 October.
-The victory resulted in the capture of several thousand French troops and secured Allied control of the Meuse region.
-The fall of Liège was Marlborough's final and most important success of the 1702 campaign, laying the groundwork for further operations along the Meuse and the Rhine.
+The victory resulted in the capture of several thousand French troops and laid the groundwork for further Allied operations along the Meuse and the Rhine.